An additive basis for the cohomology rings of regular nilpotent Hessenberg varieties: Gysin map

 \section{Gysin map}

-In this section we explain the properties of the Gysin map among regular nilpotent Hessenberg varieties which is implicitly explained in \cite{AHMMS}.
+In this section we begin with the Gysin map among regular nilpotent Hessenberg varieties.
+We then define the Poincar\'e duals of regular nilpotent Hessenberg varieties and explain their properties.

 Let $I$ and $I'$ be two lower ideals with $I' \subset I$.
 By the definition of Hessenberg varieties, we have the inclusion map $\iota: \Hess(N,I') \subset \Hess(N,I)$.
-Since the cohomology rings of regular nilpotent Hessenberg varieties are Poincar\'e duality algebras by Theorem~\ref{theorem:AHMMS}, we can define the Gysin map in algebraic sense
+Since the cohomology rings of regular nilpotent Hessenberg varieties are Poincar\'e duality algebras, we can algebraically define the Gysin map

-where $c:=|I|-|I'|$ is the complex codimention of $\Hess(N,I')$ in $\Hess(N,I)$ from Theorem~\ref{theorem:PropertiesHess(N,I)}.
-Namely, the Gysin map is defined to be the following composition map
+where $c:=|I|-|I'|$ is the complex codimention of $\Hess(N,I')$ in $\Hess(N,I)$.
+More specifically, the Gysin map is defined to be the following composition map

 where the first and the third isomorphisms are the Poincar\'e duality maps and the second map $\iota_*$ denotes the pushforward of the inclusion $\iota$.
 Here, we need to determine an identification between the top degree cohomology $H^{2|I|}(\Hess(N,I))$ and $\R$.
-To determine the identification naturally, we need regular semisimple Hessenberg varieties.
+In this paper we take as a generator $x_I^N$ for $H^{2|I|}(\Hess(N,I))$ an element